BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 [Earlier in the year](https://www.bookstackapp.com/blog/hacks-on-the-site/) I set-up the [BookStack hacks site](https://www.bookstackapp.com/hacks/) as a means to publish potentially useful hacks & customiziations for easy re-use.
-So far this has been a useful resource to point folks to when required, although at the same time there have been a few cases of folks relying on these hacks without the knowledge to maintain them, requiring them to need support in some cases, even though we clearly mark them as risky and unsupported.
+So far this has been a useful resource to point folks to when required, although at the same time there have been a few cases of people relying on these hacks without the knowledge to maintain them, requiring them to need support in some cases, even though we clearly mark them as risky and unsupported.

 There's a tricky tension in these hacks, as it provides functionality we can't or don't want to support in the official project,